roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/FAQ about CSI.md

             ```
             podid=`kubectl get pod -nkube-system | grep alicloud-disk-controller | awk '{print $1}'`
-            kubectl logs {PodID} -nkube-system
+            kubectl logs <PodID> -nkube-system
             ```

         -   If the CSI plug-in is deployed in the cluster, run the following command to print the log of csi-provisioner:

             ```
             podid=`kubectl get pod -nkube-system | grep csi-provisioner | awk '{print $1}'`
-            kubectl logs {PodID} -nkube-system -c csi-provisioner
+            kubectl logs <PodID> -nkube-system -c csi-provisioner
             ```

             **Note:** Two pods are created to run csi-provisioner.
 After you run the `kubectl get pod -nkube-system | grep csi-provisioner | awk '{print $1}'` command, two `podid` are returned.
-Then, run the `kubectl logs {PodID} -nkube-system -c csi-provisioner` command for each of the two pods.
+Then, run the `kubectl logs <PodID> -nkube-system -c csi-provisioner` command for each of the two pods.

     -   If a mounting error occurs when the system starts a pod, you must check the log of FlexVolume or csi-plugin.
         -   If the FlexVolume plug-in is deployed in the cluster, run the following command to print the log of FlexVolume: